foonly/foondot/README.md

 - **Missing Configuration File:** If the main configuration file is missing, an empty one will be generated in `$HOME/.config/foondot.toml`.
 - **Faulty Configuration:** If there are errors in the configuration file (e.g., invalid TOML syntax, missing required fields), Foondot will display an error message explaining the problem.
 - **Permission Errors:** Foondot may encounter permission errors when creating symlinks.
 Ensure that you have the necessary permissions to create symlinks in the target directories.

-## Planned Features

-- Automatically remove symlinks that are no longer defined in the configuration file.